Economy of Greece: History

 The evolution of the Greek economy during the 19th century (a period that transformed a large part of the world because of the Industrial Revolution) has been little researched.
 Recent research from 2006 examines the gradual development of industry and further development of shipping in a predominantly agricultural economy, calculating an average rate of per capita GDP growth between 1833 and 1911 that was only slightly lower than that of the other Western European nations.
 Industrial activity, (including heavy industry like shipbuilding) was evident, mainly in Ermoupolis and Piraeus.
-Nonetheless, Greece faced economic hardships and defaulted on its external loans in 1826, 1843, 1860 and 1893.
+Nonetheless, Greece faced economic hardships and defaulted on its external loans in 1843, 1860 and 1893.

 Other studies support the above view on the general trends in the economy, providing comparative measures of standard of living.
 The per capita income (in purchasing power terms) of Greece was 65% that of France in 1850, 56% in 1890, 62% in 1938, 75% in 1980, 90% in 2007, 96.4% in 2008 and 97.9% in 2009.

 The country's post-World War II development has largely been connected with the Greek economic miracle.
 During that period, Greece saw growth rates second only to those of Japan, while ranking first in Europe in terms of GDP growth.
 It is indicative that between 1960 and 1973 the Greek economy grew by an average of 7.7%, in contrast to 4.7% for the EU15 and 4.9% for the OECD.
 Also during that period, exports grew by an average annual rate of 12.6%.

 Strengths and weaknesses

 Greece enjoys a high standard of living and very high Human Development Index, being ranked 32nd in the world in 2019.
 However, the severe recession of recent years saw GDP per capita fall from 94% of the EU average in 2009 to 67% between 2017 and 2019.
 During the same period, Actual Individual Consumption (AIC) per capita fell from 104% to 78% of the EU average.

 Greece's main industries are tourism, shipping, industrial products, food and tobacco processing, textiles, chemicals, metal products, mining and petroleum.
 Greece's GDP growth has also, as an average, since the early 1990s been higher than the EU average.
-However, the Greek economy continues to face significant problems, including high unemployment levels, an inefficient public sector bureaucracy, tax evasion, corruption and low global competitiveness.
+However, the Greek economy continues to face significant problems, including high unemployment levels, inefficient public sector bureaucracy, tax evasion, corruption and low global competitiveness.